 Look for billing tools that are tailored to the type of advisory business you operate.
 For example, if you’re a fee-based planner, your needs may be very different from a fee-only advisor.
 Also, consider what size firms typically use a particular billing software tool.
 Some programs may be better suited to smaller boutique firms, versus larger enterprises.

-Doing a technology audit can help you identify what systems you already have in place for simplifying tasks and what’s working (or not).
+Integrating new technology into your firm’s operations may feel a little intimidating, but remember that you don’t have to overhaul everything at once.
+Completing a technology audit can help you identify what systems you already have in place for managing critical and non-critical business tasks, as well as what’s working (or isn’t).
 If you don’t have a chief technology officer, you might consider hiring one.
-At the very least, think about consulting with an RIA tech professional who can offer insight into which tools might be most useful and necessary to have.
+At the very least, think about consulting with an RIA tech professional who can offer insight into which tools might be most useful and necessary.

 As you compare options, ask yourself what you need a particular tool to do for you.
 Specifically, what problems should it help you to solve?
-Once you’ve clarified that, consider how easily the tool will integrate into your tech stack, the potential learning curve involved to adapt to it, and the cost.
+Once you’ve clarified that, consider how easily the tool will integrate into your tech stack, the potential learning curve required to adapt to it, and the cost.
+Look for tech tools that offer a free demo or trial period, so you have time to test out the features and benefits before you commit.

 Bottom Line